gokulgadkar/gaming-aps-portfolio/README.md

 ---

 ## Tagline
-> Changing the world of gaming
+> Exploring algorithms and data-structures in the world of gaming

 ---